-If you're looking to get married in the State of Alabama, you've come to the right site.
-On August 29, 2019, Alabama made HUGE changes to the way couples get married.
+If you're looking to get married in the State of Alabama, you've come to the right website.
+Last year, Alabama made changes to the way couples get married.
 Our website outlines the new requirements and makes it easy for you to obtain an official Alabama Marriage Certificate, and to find a nearby notary.

 The fastest and easiest way for you to get your hands on the right Marriage Certificate, is for you to go to the state website and complete the Marriage Certificate online.
 Then print the form.
 Just click the green button above (Marriage Certificate Template) and you'll be directed to the actual form.